Houston Texans Draft Tank Dell: Boom or Bust?

-The Houston Texans have a way of drafting wide receivers post-1st round that bring a big scoop of talent, excitement and electrifying potential.
-Then, those same receivers never live up to the hype... at least not in H-Town.
+The Houston Texans have a way of drafting wide receivers post-first round that bring a big scoop of talent, excitement and electrifying potential.
+Then, those same receivers never live up to the hype...at least not in H-Town.

 Hindsight being 20/20 and all, it’s easy to look back after the fact and point to things that were giveaways that those players wouldn’t live up to the hype.
 However, had they gone elsewhere and developed into pro bowlers, the same could be said for the things that clearly indicated the potential for future greatness.